This checklist is designed to give you a quick review of what to do before leaving your home country.

 Step 6: Inform ISSS of Your Arrival Plans

 Once you have booked your tickets, complete the Pre-Arrival Form to inform of us your arrival plans.
 ISSS will offer free/reduced airport pickup during select times.
-More information to be announced later this summer. *Free shuttle service from airport to the Commons will be available from 7:00 am to 11:30 pm on Tuesday, August 15th.
+Free shuttle service from the airport to the Commons will be available from 7:00 am to 11:30 pm on Tuesday, August 15th.

 Step 7: Housing (for Graduate/Professional Students Only)